rewoo/onsite-seo/README.md

 ### How does it work

-First, your page is crawled and each page is insprected with some major properties like meta information, headers, links, resources, etc. In a second step these collected data are scored through different rating functions and summarized.
+First, your page is crawled and each page is inspected with some major properties like meta information, headers, links, resources, etc. In a second step these collected data are scored through different rating functions and summarized.